k-nuth/docs/content/developer_guide/dotnet/tutorials/memo.md

 }
 ```

+The executor constructor requires a node configuration file; its values will depende on the coin (BCH/BTC/LTC), and the network (testnet/mainnet).
+For details on each field, see the [libbitcoin documentation](https://github.com/libbitcoin/libbitcoin-server/wiki/Log-Settings).
+Various sample config files for bitprim nodes are [publicly available in Github](https://github.com/bitprim/bitprim-config).

 ## 1. Identifying a Memo transaction

 Given a transaction hash, we want to be able to tell whether it's a Memo transaction or not.
 A Memo transaction uses